MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Out-of-Distribution Generalization; Invariant Causal Prediction; Causal Representation Learning.
   - <details><summary>Digest</summary> We propose invariant Causal Representation Learning (iCaRL), an approach that enables out-of-distribution (OOD) generalization in the nonlinear setting (i.e., nonlinear representations and nonlinear classifiers).
 It builds upon a practical and general assumption: the prior over the data representation (i.e., a set of latent variables encoding the data) given the target and the environment belongs to general exponential family distributions, i.e., a more flexible conditionally non-factorized prior that can actually capture complicated dependences between the latent variables.

+- Functional Indirection Neural Estimator for Better Out-of-distribution Generalization. [[paper]](https://arxiv.org/abs/2210.12739)
+  - Kha Pham, Hung Le, Man Ngo, Truyen Tran. *NeurIPS 2022*
+  - Key Word: Out-of-Distribution Generalization; Functional Indirection Neural Estimator.
+  - <details><summary>Digest</summary> We hypothesize that OOD generalization may be achieved by performing analogy-making and indirection in the functional space instead of the data space as in current methods.
+To realize this, we design FINE (Functional Indirection Neural Estimator), a neural framework that learns to compose functions that map data input to output on-the-fly.
+FINE consists of a backbone network and a trainable semantic memory of basis weight matrices.

+- Just Mix Once: Worst-group Generalization by Group Interpolation. [[paper]](https://arxiv.org/abs/2210.12195)
+  - Giorgio Giannone, Serhii Havrylov, Jordan Massiah, Emine Yilmaz, Yunlong Jiao.
+  - Key Word: Out-of-Distribution Generalization; Data Augmentation; Mixup; Group Robustness.
+  - <details><summary>Digest</summary> A recent line of work leverages self-supervision and oversampling to improve generalization on minority groups without group annotation.
+We propose to unify and generalize these approaches using a class-conditional variant of mixup tailored for worst-group generalization.
+Our approach, Just Mix Once (JM1), interpolates samples during learning, augmenting the training distribution with a continuous mixture of groups.
+JM1 is domain agnostic and computationally efficient, can be used with any level of group annotation, and performs on par or better than the state-of-the-art on worst-group generalization.

 - Surgical Fine-Tuning Improves Adaptation to Distribution Shifts. [[paper]](https://arxiv.org/abs/2210.11466)
   - Yoonho Lee, Annie S. Chen, Fahim Tajwar, Ananya Kumar, Huaxiu Yao, Percy Liang, Chelsea Finn.
   - Key Word: Fine-Tuning; Distribution Shift.